gpwilliams/bi_loneliness/README.md

 # Reproducing the analyses in Python

 The cleanest way to reproduce these analyses is to create a virtual environment in Python and then install the required packages using the requirements.txt file.
+VS Code is recommended to complete the following.

+1. Install VS Code from [https://code.visualstudio.com/download](https://code.visualstudio.com/download).
+2. Install Anaconda [https://docs.anaconda.com/anaconda/install/](https://docs.anaconda.com/anaconda/install/) or Miniconda from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)
+3. Set up Python in VS Code by following the instructions here [https://code.visualstudio.com/docs/languages/python](https://code.visualstudio.com/docs/languages/python).

+Using VS Code ope nthe folder for this repository (File...Open Folder...).

+Next, create a virtual environment from which to run the analyses.
+For details of working with virtual environments in VS Code, see [https://code.visualstudio.com/docs/python/environments](https://code.visualstudio.com/docs/python/environments) or instead follow the quick instructions below.

+## Quick start instructions for using virtual environments

-## Using conda virtual environments
+### Using conda virtual environments

 - To create a virtual environment: `conda create -n bi_loneliness python=3.9.5`.

 - Activate the virtual environment: `conda activate bi_loneliness`.

-## Using venv
+### Using venv

 Open the terminal and run the following: